OpenMendel/MendelIHT.jl/docs/src/man/FAQ.md

 + [How to start Julia with multiple threads](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads).
 + Execute `Threads.nthreads()` within Julia to check if multiple thread is enabled
++ On HPC clusters, it is often helpful to `ssh` into the node running IHT and explicitly check CPU usage by the `top` or `htop` command.

 !!! note